Homelessness in Australia: CEO Sleepout charity event raises money to help homeless people

-Each year, the St Vincent de Paul Society holds a national event, Vinnies CEO Sleepout, to raise awareness of the growing issue of homelessness.
-It challenges business and community leaders to sleep rough for one night, experiencing firsthand what thousands of Australians experience every night.
+Each year the St Vincent de Paul Society holds a national event, the Vinnies CEO Sleepout, to raise awareness of the growing issue of homelessness.
+It challenges business and community leaders to sleep rough for one night and raise funds to combat the issue.

-Homelessness and the care of people who are homeless is a primary concern to the St Vincent de Paul Society.
+Homelessness and the care of people who are homeless is a primary concern of the St Vincent de Paul Society.
 Did you know while you sleep soundly each night:

 Housing stress and homelessness

-Housing costs are arguably the single biggest driver of poverty and disadvantage in Australia.
-With housing costs rising over the last 10 years at twice the rate of inflation, housing is the largest area of expenditure for Australian households.
-It is estimated 875,000 households in Australia are experiencing housing stress.
-Around 2.5 million (13.9 per cent) of all people live below the internationally accepted poverty line - $400 per week for a single person, $841 for a family of four.
+Housing costs are a major driver of poverty and disadvantage in Australia.
+With property prices and rental costs rising over the last 10 years at twice the rate of inflation, housing is the biggest expense for Australian households.

-Domestic and family violence is the number one reason why women and children seek support from Vinnies and other specialist homeless services: 36 per cent have been affected by domestic and family violence.
+- Domestic and family violence is the number one reason why women and children seek support from us and other specialist homeless services.

 The crisis is growing